Marcos Acuña: Sporting CP

 On 12 June 2017, Racing president Víctor Blanco confirmed that Acuña would be leaving the club for Sporting CP.
 He made his debut for the Portuguese team in a 2–0 away victory over Desportivo Aves.
 On 15 May 2018, Acuña and several of his teammates, including coaches, were injured following an attack by around 50 supporters of Sporting at the club's training ground after the team finished third in the league and missed out on the UEFA Champions League qualification.
 Despite the attack, he and the rest of the team agreed to play in the Portuguese Cup final scheduled for the following weekend, eventually losing to C.D.
 Aves.

 Sevilla

 On 14 September 2020, Acuña joined Spanish club Sevilla on a four-year deal.
 On 7 November 2021, Acuña scored his first league goal of the 2021–22 season in the el gran derbi where Sevilla won 2–0 against Real Betis.

 On 13 February 2021, he extended his contract with Sevilla until 2025.

+During Sevilla's match at Getafe on 30 March 2024, Acuña was the victim of racist chanting from behind the coaches' benches.
+As a result of this chanting, Getafe were ordered to close sections of their stadium for 3 matches.

+River Plate

+On August 18, Sevilla and River Plate began to negotiate Acuña's transfer.
+The operation was closed for just over three million euros to acquire 100% of the player's economical rights, with contract running until December 2027.
+On August 20, Acuña was officially presented as a River reinforcement.

 International career

-On 15 November 2016, Acuña made his international debut with the Argentina national team in a World Cup Qualifier 2018 match against Colombia.
+On 15 November 2016, Acuña made his international debut with the Argentina national team in a 2018 World Cup qualifier match against Colombia.
 He was part of Argentina's squad that won the 2021 Copa América.

 Acuña represented Argentina in the 2018 World Cup in Russia and the 2022 World Cup in Qatar.
 He won the latter edition of the tournament, playing all games except for the semifinal against Croatia in which he was suspended.

+In June 2024, Acuña was included in Lionel Scaloni's final 26-man Argentina squad for the 2024 Copa América.